 Red Wagon Cafe

-This beloved East Van diner is popular amongst locals and visitors, and for good reason: the food.
-The French-trained Vancouver chef (who also opened up Bistro Wagon Rouge a few blocks away) takes diner classics one step further, like their famous pulled pork pancakes with Jack Daniels maple syrup – possibly the smokiest pork you’ll ever taste.
-Or go for something unexpected, like the Breakfast Banh Mi topped with pork belly.
+This beloved East Van diner recently moved down the street while it renovates its old E Hastings location.
+Yet the Red Wagon Cafe still as popular as ever.
+The French-trained Vancouver chef takes diner classics one step further, like their famous pulled pork pancakes with Jack Daniels maple syrup – possibly the smokiest pork you’ll ever taste.
+Or go for something unexpected, like the Breakfast Banh Mi topped with pork belly or tofu.
 It’s a good thing they serve breakfast all day!

 Tip: Go to the Red Wagon Cafe on a weekday to avoid the notorious weekend lines.